 Preparing Your Workspace

-- Choose the right tools for edge correction, such as the Magic Wand or Select and Mask feature.
+• Use the right tools for edge correction, like the Magic Wand or Select and Mask, to get clean, precise results.

 By following these steps and mastering DTF printing, you can make stunning designs with precise edges.
 Remember to fix edges in Photoshop carefully for the best results.